 Even though boys tend to outperform girls in math and science classes, girls might be better at using long division to estimate the value of Pi.
-New research suggests that girls’ verbal skills make them better at arithmetic.
+New research suggests that girls’ verbal skills make them.

 Pi was calculated by Archimedes in ancient Greece, and five hundred years later the Chinese mathematician Zu Chongzhi, who knew nothing about Archimedes’ work, also calculated Pi.
 But what is it about mathematical thinking that makes it consistent across cultures?
 Véronique Izard, an APS Rising Star, is looking for the answers.

 For the serious statistician: enjoy a Pi Day chuckle with “Bayesians Caught Smuggling Priors Into Rotterdam Harbor.”

 If you’re thinking of celebrating Pi Day with a pie (pizza or otherwise), eat like the French rather than Americans.
 Psychological scientists who observed patrons at eateries in the US and France say French food may be fattier than American food, but the French eat smaller portions.
 Even at Pizza Hut.